 The Pragmatic Case for Contracts

-Start with an OpenAPI spec for your backend.
-Connect it to AppHandoff.
-Let the scanner extract frontend contracts automatically.
-You'll have validated, enforced, machine-readable contracts in under 10 minutes — and you'll wonder how you ever shipped without them.
+Start with the interfaces your frontend actually depends on.
+Have the owning agent publish each one to AppHandoff and the consuming agent confirm it.
+You'll have explicit, machine-readable contracts in minutes — and you'll wonder how you ever shipped without them.